FgmBvB/azure-infrastructure-roadmap/04-Networking/02-Network-Security/02-Private-Connectivity/README.md

 | Internet Exposure | Public endpoint remains accessible | Private connectivity only (if public access is disabled) |
 | DNS Changes Required | No | Usually Yes |
 | Recommended for Production | Good | Best Practice |

 ---

+## Hybrid Connectivity

+Service Endpoints and Private Endpoints behave differently when accessed from on-premises environments.

+---

+### Service Endpoints

+Service Endpoints are available only to resources located inside supported Azure Virtual Networks.

+Traffic originating from on-premises networks through:

+- Site-to-Site VPN
+- ExpressRoute

+cannot use Service Endpoints directly.

+---

+### Private Endpoints

+Private Endpoints receive a private IP address inside a Virtual Network.

+Because they are regular private IP addresses, they can be accessed from:

+- Azure Virtual Networks
+- Peered Virtual Networks
+- On-premises networks connected through VPN
+- On-premises networks connected through ExpressRoute

+This makes Private Endpoints the preferred solution for hybrid architectures.

+> [!TIP]
+> When secure access from both Azure and on-premises environments is required, Microsoft generally recommends Private Endpoints.

+---

+## Private Endpoint Network Policies

+By default, Azure manages traffic destined for Private Endpoints.

+Administrators can enable **Private Endpoint network policies** on the subnet hosting the Private Endpoint to support additional network controls.

+Depending on the configuration, this allows:

+- Network Security Groups (NSGs)
+- User-Defined Routes (UDRs)

+to participate in traffic filtering and routing for Private Endpoint traffic.

+This capability enables advanced scenarios such as:

+- Centralized traffic inspection through Azure Firewall.
+- Network Virtual Appliances (NVAs).
+- Additional subnet-level security controls.

+> [!IMPORTANT]
+> Private Endpoint network policies are configured at the **subnet** level and must be explicitly enabled when required.

+---